TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 5/1 John 5.11.md

 ---

-And the witness is this, that God gave unto us eternal life, and this life is in his Son.
+The testimony is this, that God gave to us eternal life, and this life is in his Son.